mananahmed/syllabi/southasia_historiography.md

 To be clear, this is not a course on the history of South Asia, nor are we going to focus on the task of history-writing itself (albeit parenthetically).
 We will also not cover major historians of the anti-colonial period (1890-1950).
 Rather, the attempt throughout the course is to introduce students to the ‘canonical,’ field-defining texts which create the foundations from which South Asian studies--as a field--contributed to historiographies in North America, Latin American, Asia and Africa.

+## Class Expectations

+The class is designed as a graduate-level discussion seminar.
+Doing full and complete assigned readings, plus any further research to understand the historiography or theory, is necessary for full participation in the class.
+You are also expected to act respectfully and with an open disposition with your peers and colleagues.
+You should respect both the intellectual and social space of the seminar room.

+* March 1: Annotated bibliography (~15 entries): 25%
+* May 1: Final Essay (5000 words): 25%
+* CW weekly discussion posts (each ~300-500 words): 25%
+* Class Participation: 25%

+There are two types of writing assignments.

+1. First, your weekly discussion posts which should be around 300-500 words.
+They should reflect thinking across all the assigned readings under the week's topic and aim to be substantively thematic and summary in nature.
+2. The final essay is an intellectual profile focused on a single historian.
+We will approach this project via history of an event.
+You can choose either 1971 (creation of Bangladesh) or 1992 (destruction of Babri Masjid) as the substantive events which create dense historiographies.
+The first step is to create an annotated bibliography (due March 1) on the event you choose, focusing on historical writing before or after the event.
+You will then choose one individual to focus on for t

 ## Course Readings & Timeline